 - This advantage is also often attributed (rightly or wrongly) to southpaw players of tennis and other racquet-based games.

 - Averted in golf, though.
 Since golf is (if you'll excuse the terms) Player Versus Environment rather than Player Versus Player, and the slopes of most golf courses are designed for right-handers, there are relatively few left-handed golfers at the highest level (although Phil Mickelson and Mike Weir are two relatively recent left-handed major winners).

-- Left-handed auto racers (in right-hand traffic countries) benefit greatly from keeping their dominant hand on the wheel while shifting gears.
+- Left-handed auto racers in left-hand-drive cars benefit greatly from keeping their dominant hand on the wheel while shifting gears.
 Averted by the more modern Formula One steering-wheel controls which use the left hand to shift down and the right hand to shift up without ever letting go of the wheel.

 - In late antiquity/early medieval warfare, a common trick (the Saxons and maybe the Normans made good use of this) was to fight as though left handed, thus minimizing the enemies' shields and throwing them off.

 - Left-handed bowlers can be seen as having a significant advantage over right-handed bowlers.
 Since most bowlers bowl right-handed, they're all throwing their ball along roughly the same path as each other, which can throw off the oil pattern significantly.
 Left-handed bowlers generally have fresh oil, since few people bowl along the left side of the lane, and are thus able to get a much more consistent shot.
 Having a fresh oil track on the lane is a very good thing, as it allows the ball to travel faster, and with more spin, meaning that the pins can be stuck harder, and allowing for greater control of the curve, which is essential in getting a strike, since the best way to get a strike is to hit the pins behind the first pin, with the ball curving slightly to the center of the cluster, so that the pins hit each other in a mushrooming pattern.